 In this example we just did a 2-step-funnel, you can have as many steps as you want, but we recommend around 3-5.

-These examples show how versatile funnels can be.
-The key is choosing steps that matter most for your goals.
+Pick the steps that matter most for your goals.

-Tips for Success
+Tips for success

 A/B testing

-A/B testing your funnels is a powerful way to compare different versions of your product and make data-driven decisions.
-OpenPanel makes this easy with the Breakdown feature, which works similar to a GROUP BY
+A/B testing your funnels lets you compare versions of your product and make data-driven decisions.
+OpenPanel does this with the Breakdown feature, which works like a GROUP BY in SQL - it splits your funnel data into groups for comparison.

 Here's how it works: